ciahalico/odin-recipes/README.md

 # odin-recipes
-Hello!
+Hellooooooo!
 This is my first website that I've created with The Odin Project.
 I wanted to practice my skills and also learn about some of the technology that web developers are involved in on a day-to-day basis.

 This is a recipe website with three recipes as of right now and very rough styling and template, but I'm super proud of it nonetheless!
 I learned alot about HTML, especially with links and images (like how to change the size of the image) I tried to make it look as neat as I could with my current knowledge.